 - Trezor now supports over 500 cryptocurrencies coins and tokens, including Bitcoin, Bitcoin Cash, Ethereum, and Litecoin, making it an ideal option for those who intend to expand beyond Bitcoin.

 While Trezor has many benefits and is a top choice for many consumers who plan to regularly invest or make a significant investment, beginners may be deterred by the price tag.
-Unlike software, web, or mobile wallets, which are typically free to download, a Trezor wallet can cost between $80 and $150, depending on the model.

 Today, there are two primary models available to consumers, the Trezor One, which was the original model, and the Trezor Model T, which is a new model that offers additional bells and whistles, like a color touchscreen.

 Electrum is free, downloadable software that is stored on your computer.
 Though not yet available for mobile use, Electrum offers a fast, secure, and easy way to access and spend directly from your desktop.

 - As one of the earlier wallets, Electrum includes many of the features that have become standard in today’s cryptocurrency community: in-wallet encryption and two-factor authentication, to name a few.

 - Additionally, the wallet also features hardware integration, which means it can seamlessly work with a hardware wallet like Trezor.

 - Like other popular wallets, Electrum does charge a transaction fee, and users will pay 0.2 mBTC per transaction.
 Users should also note that Electrum can only be used to store Bitcoins.
 It is not compatible with other cryptocurrencies.